 DEA and TEA are ethanolamines, a clear colorless liquid which is used to reduce the surface tension of substances so that they can blend water and oil ingredients together.
 The main feature it brings to shampoos and other hair care products is the foamy feel.
 A lot of us, including ourselves, use to think that bubble foams to wash our hair makes us cleaner, aka no foam = not clean.
 When in reality it's actually the opposite!
 Artificial chemically created foams not only dry the scalp but also cause irritation and inflammation.
 More importantly, DEA and TEA are known carcinogens that are absorbed through the skin.
 It has been linked to certain cancers like stomach, liver and bladder.
 Needless to say, losing out on a little foam isn't too big of a loss when you know the expense it has on your health!

 Now that you know what's hiding inside you everyday hair care routine - let's start with trashing out the toxic!
-Time to switch to our hair-healthy formulas, non-toxic shampoo and conditioner starts with our Clean Team set.
+Time to switch to our hair-healthy formulas, non-toxic shampoo and conditioner starts with our Superfood Shampoo and Conditioner.
 For more information about the toxic ingredients that you'll never find at Abyssian and our plant based hair care products, head over here!